Coosanta17/crafty_discord_bot/README.md

 # A Discord Bot to interact with [Crafty Controller](https://craftycontrol.com/)

-So far all it does is start the server.
+So far all it does is start *one* server.

 ## How to use
 It is assumed you have already made a bot and got its token.
 Also, you need to have made an API key for Crafty Controller, make sure the user that the key is based off has perms to the server.